We are a community for people, place and purpose under a shared roof in Norwich

 At the heart of Norwich Unity Hub is a membership model.
 All resident organisations are members, and anyone can join the wider Hub community for just £10 per month.
 Membership offers access to support with finding premises, discounted room hire, shared resources, networking and collaboration opportunities, promotion and visibility, and meaningful community engagement.
 We currently have 46 members and a waiting list for office space, demonstrating strong demand for what we provide.

 We are now at a pivotal point: our systems are established, we are financially viable, and we are gathering data to evidence our social, economic and environmental impact.
-This will support our ambition to extend our lease at Carrow House and to replicate this model across other under-used buildings in Norwich.
+This will support our ambition to continue growth at Carrow House and replicate this model across other under-used buildings in Norwich.

 We are Norwich Unity Hub.